checkeverything.ch

 • FOPH, FSVO, EFSA - PFAS health assessments

-Disclaimer: This article provides general information (as of May 2026).
-It does not constitute medical, legal or administrative advice.
-Rules may change.
+Editorial note and disclaimer: This article provides general information for Switzerland (as of June 2026).
+It does not constitute medical, legal or administrative advice and is no substitute for individual consultation.
+Rules and limits may change; check the responsible federal office for the current status.

 More interesting articles